hack-dance/island-ai/public-packages/zod-stream/README.md

 bun add zod-stream zod openai
 ```

+`zod-stream` currently supports Zod 3.25 and newer 3.x releases.
+Its response-model JSON Schema conversion uses `zod-to-json-schema`, which does not accept Zod 4 schemas.
+The underlying `schema-stream` package supports both Zod 3 and Zod 4.

 ## Core Concepts

 The `ZodStream` client provides real-time validation and metadata for streaming LLM responses: